The Transport Finance Law Review: United Kingdom

 The ratification of the Cape Town Convention and the passage of the Cape Town Regulations have had a significant impact on the finance documents relating to aircraft registered in the United Kingdom.
 Although the Cape Town Convention is heavily influenced by common law doctrine on the creation of security over and leasing of assets, there are certain variations from English law that will need to be reflected in the financing documentation.3

-One particular benefit of the ratification of the Cape Town Convention is that creditors wishing to obtain security over an aircraft under English law may be able to do so, to the extent that the Cape Town Convention applies, by obtaining an international interest under the terms of the Cape Town Convention rather than by means of an English-law mortgage.
+One particular benefit of the ratification of the Cape Town Convention is that creditors wishing to obtain security over an aircraft under English law are able to do so, to the extent that the Cape Town Convention applies, by obtaining an international interest under the terms of the Cape Town Convention rather than by means of an English law mortgage.
 The common law lex situs requirement (that a mortgage over an aircraft must be created in accordance with the laws of the jurisdiction where the aircraft is situated at the time of its creation) does not apply to international interests created under the Cape Town Convention.

 Ships benefit from a system of registration established under the laws of maritime countries that, inter alia, provide mechanisms for recording legal ownership, mortgages over ships and priority between different mortgages.

 When lying in port or in a country's territorial waters, ships are subject to arrest and possible sale as security for contractual and other claims relating to them or other ships under common ownership or, in some countries, control (as well as ship mortgage claims).
-The types of maritime claim that can be protected and enforced in this way and the priority they will have among themselves and against registered ship mortgages will usually depend on the local law where the ship is located.
+The types of maritime claim that can be protected and enforced in this way and the priority that they will have among themselves and against registered ship mortgages will usually depend on the local law where the ship is located.

-There are special rules relating to the process following a railway company going into administration, but in general, rolling stock is subject to the general laws relating to movable possessions.
+There are special rules relating to the process following a railway company going into administration but, in general, rolling stock is subject to the general laws relating to movable possessions.
 There is no rolling stock title.